adimaman22/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

-# Siamese-Neural-Networks-for-One-shot-Image-Recognition

-This project implements a one-shot classification model for facial recognition using Siamese Neural Networks, inspired by the paper "Siamese Neural Networks for One-shot Image Recognition" by Koch et al., 2015.

 # Siamese Neural Networks for One-Shot Facial Recognition

 This project implements a one-shot classification model for facial recognition using Siamese Neural Networks, inspired by the paper ["Siamese Neural Networks for One-shot Image Recognition"](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) by Koch et al., 2015.